-Mental Health Center of Florida Internship Performance Evaluation of Student
+Mental Health Center of Florida

-Name of Supervisee:

-Name of Supervisor:

-Evaluation Period: - Circle One: Mid-Year Eval or End-of-Year Eval
+Internship Performance

-Date of Evaluation:
+Evaluation of Student

-Any skill rated 1 or 2 should be addressed in the narrative section along with a plan for intervention or remediation where appropriate.
-Students who receive a 1 or 2 on any item during the End-of-Year evaluation will not successfully pass the internship, be required to follow their educational institution's protocol and possibly, repeat the internship year.

-- 1= Far below expectations-needs much improvement, a concern - 2= Below Expectations- needs some improvement to meet standards - 3= Acceptable-meets standards at average level for internship student - 4= Above expectations-performs above average level for internship student - 5= Far above expectations- a definite strength, performs well beyond average levels - N/A= Not applicable or not enough information to form a judgment - 1.
-RELATIONSHIP WITH CLIENT AND INTERPERSONAL SKILLS: ability to build rapport, ability to show effective interpersonal skills - Establishes an effective working relationship with client - Uses language and terms appropriate for client and client's concerns - Takes a respectful, helpful, professional approach to patients/clients/families - Demonstrates awareness of and sensitivity to clients' verbal and nonverbal behavior - Communicates effectively and professionally with all audiences internship site
+Name of Supervisee: Name of Supervisor: Evaluation Period: Circle One: Mid-Year Eval or End-of-Year Eval Date of Evaluation: Any skill rated 1 or 2 2 should be addressed in the narrative section along with a plan for intervention or rem ediation where appropriate.
+Students who receive a 1 or 2 on any item during the End-o of-Year evaluation will not successfully pass the internship, be required to follow the eir educational institution's protocol, and possibly, repeat the internship year.
+1= Far below expectation ons-needs much improvement, a concern - - needs some improvement to • eptable-meets standards at average level for intern ship student 4= Above expectations- performs above average level for internship student - ons- a definite strength, performs well beyond average able or not enough information to form a judgment build rapport, a Establishe HIP WITH CLIENT AND INTERPERSONAL SKILLS: ability to bility to show effective interpersonal skills s an effective working relationship with clients spectful, helpful, professional approach to patients/cli ents/families Demonstra ates awareness of and sensitivity to clients' verbal and nonverbal b pehavior Communi cates effectively and professionally with all audiences Average S core

-- Utilizes skills building and problem solving approaches in treatment - Effectively facilitates the client's exploration, expression, and regulation of emotions in treatment - Seeks consultation/supervision as appropriate when faced with novel and/or challenging situations - Assesses and documents all risk situations fully prior to leaving the worksite for the day Takes appropriate actions to manage client risk
+Comments: 2.
+EVIDENCE BASED PRACTICE IN INTERVENTION: case conceptualization, treatment planning, intervention skills, crisis management Appropriately synthesizes and integrates client information and generates hypotheses concerning client behavior and dynamics Writes conceptualizations which are clear and concise Formulates appropriate interventions and treatment plans based on conceptualization Attends to the assessment and monitoring of treatment progress and outcome Establishes and delineates short-term and long-term goals Implements intervention skills appropriate to client needs and focus and scope o internship site Utilizes skills building and problem solving approaches in treatment Effectively facilitates the client's exploration, expression, and regulation of emotions in treatment Seeks consultation/supervision as appropriate when faced with novel and/or challenging situations Assesses and documents all risk situations fully prior to leaving the worksite for the day Takes appropriate actions to manage client risk Average Score

-- 3. EVIDENCE BASED PRACTICE IN ASSESSMENT: diagnostic skill, instrument selection, administration and scoring, test interpretation, report writing, communication of results, providing recommendations - Completes a diagnostic interview, including all relevant historical information and comprehensive mental status - Integrates assessment data from different sources for diagnostic purposes - Demonstrates a thorough working knowledge of psychiatric diagnostic nomenclature and DSM classification - Effectively selects and implement psychological assessment tools - Effectively scores and report assessment findings - Appropriately interprets results of assessment instruments - Writes clear, concise and integrated assessment reports in a timely manner - Provides clear, concise and informative feedback about assessment results - Provides useful and relevant recommendations
+2b.
+THERAPY OBSERVATION FEEDBACK: EVIDENCE BASED PRACTICE IN ASSESSMENT: diagnostic skill, instrument selection, administration and scoring, test interpretation, repo writing, communication of results, providing recommendations Completes a diagnostic interview, including all relevant historical information and comprehensive mental status Integrates assessment data from different sources for diagnostic purposes Demonstrates a thorough working knowledge of psychiatric diagnostic nomenclature and DSM classification Effectively selects and implement psychological assessment tools Effectively scores and report assessment findings Appropriately interprets results of assessment instruments Writes clear, concise and integrated assessment reports in a timely manner Provides clear, concise and informative feedback about assessment results Provides useful and relevant recommendations.
+Average Score

-4. INTERPROFESSIONAL COLLABORATION/CONSULTATION SKILLS: multidisciplinary collaboration, consultation assessment

-- Demonstrates knowledge and awareness of the unique patient care roles of other professionals - Understands and observes agency functioning and procedures - Effectively relates with other agency personnel in accordance with their unique patient care roles (a "team player") - Understands the consultant's role as a provider of information - Chooses an appropriate means of assessment to answer referral question(s) - Implements a systematic approach to data collection as part of a consultative process

-Consultation reports are well organized, succinct and provide useful and relevant recommendations to other professionals
+Comments: INTERPROFESSIONAL COLLABORATION/CONSULTATION SKILLS multidisciplinary collaboration, consultation assessment Demonstrates knowledge and awareness of the unique patient care roles of other professionals Understands and observes agency functioning and procedures Effectively relates with other agency personnel in accordance with their unique patient care roles (a "team player") Understands the consultant's role as a provider of information Chooses an appropriate means of assessment to answer referral question(s) Implements a systematic approach to data collection as part of a consultative process Consultation reports are well organized, succinct and provide useful and relevant recommendations to other professionals Average Score Comments: